 - Does this change I’ve introduced influence my sleep?

 - Are there patterns to me sleeping poorly?

 One of the main reasons we track something is so we can change it.
-The benefit of tracking your sleep with Polar Sleep Plus is that you can identify areas for improvement and introduce changes to your sleep habits.
+The benefit of sleep tracking is that you can identify areas for improvement and introduce changes to your sleep habits.

-This is the time between when you fell asleep and when you woke up.
-For example, you might go to bed at 9.51 p.m. and fall asleep at 10 pm.
-If you wake up at 6 a.m., your sleep time will be 8 hours.
+This is the time between falling asleep and waking up.
+For example, if you go to bed at 9.51 p.m. and fall asleep at 10 pm. and wake up at 6 a.m., your sleep time will be 8 hours.

-During a normal night’s sleep there are usually several short and long interruptions.
+You’ll typically have several short and long interruptions during a normal night’s sleep.
 You can see these interruptions on the timeline as short or long yellow bars.
-The shorter interruptions we don’t usually remember but if you get up during the night to go to the bathroom, you’re more likely to remember it.
+In the morning, we don’t usually remember the short interruptions, but if you have to get up to go to the bathroom during the night, you’re likely to remember that your sleep was interrupted.